waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 `\q`
 to exit psql.

 Now we have everything we need to use datamapper in our code.
-Let's see how we could do it by writing an rspec test.
+Let's see how we could do it by writing an RSpec test.

 **RSpec demonstration**